MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

     String message;
     switch (e.Reason)
     {
-        case CoreWebView2ClosedReason.ShutDown:
-        {
-            message = "The CoreWebView2 has closed because the corresponding CoreWebView2Controller had its Close method called either explicitly or implicitly." break;
-        }
-        case CoreWebView2ClosedReason.BrowserProcessFailure:
-        {
-            message = "The CoreWebView2 has closed because its browser process crashed.
-The Closed event will be raised after the ProcessFailed event is raised." break;
-        }
-        case CoreWebView2ClosedReason.BrowserProcessExited:
-        {
-            message = "The CoreWebView2 has closed because its browser process has exited." break;
-        }
-        case CoreWebView2ClosedReason.ParentWindowClosed:
-        {
-            message = "The CoreWebView2 has closed because its parent window was closed." break;
-        }
         case CoreWebView2ClosedReason.ProfileDeleted:
         {
             message = "The CoreWebView2 has closed because its corresponding Profile has been or marked as deleted."